Build Vs Buy

 A recruitment agency does not need a custom applicant tracking system.
 A small e-commerce business does not need a custom inventory platform.
 A consultancy does not need custom time tracking.
 Not unless their workflows are genuinely different from the standard.

 Knowing when to build custom software starts with recognising friction.
 Custom software earns its place when off-the-shelf products create workarounds that quietly cost you money.
-Here are the patterns we see most often after 20 years of building business systems.
+These are the patterns that most reliably signal a build decision.

 The system defines how you operate.
-If your quoting process, your client management workflow, or your production scheduling is what makes you better than competitors, encoding that into software you own is a strategic move.
+If your quoting process, your CRM and client management workflow, or your production scheduling is what makes you better than competitors, encoding that into bespoke software you own is a strategic move.
+CRM is one of the most common build vs buy decision points: a generic CRM handles contacts and pipelines well enough, but once your sales process, onboarding steps, or reporting needs diverge from the standard, the workarounds start piling up.
 This is about owning vs renting your core systems.

 You have outgrown your spreadsheets.
 Many excellent businesses run on spreadsheets until they cannot.
 The spreadsheet that tracks 50 clients works beautifully.
 The one tracking 500 starts breaking.
 The one tracking 5,000 is a liability.